department-of-veterans-affairs/vets-design-system-documentation/src/_components/accordions.md

 * Allow users to click anywhere in the header area to expand or collapse the content; a larger target is easier to manipulate.
 * Make sure interactive elements within the collapsible region are far enough from the headers that users don’t accidentally trigger a collapse.
 (The exact distance depends on the device.)
+* Keep accordion content succinct.
+Accordion height will fluctuate depending on the content.
+If the accordion has subheading, we do not recommend the subheading to wrap to 2 lines.